emacs-vs/docstr/README.md

 ## Supported Langauges

 Here is a list of all languages that support by this package.
-You can customize `docstr-writers-alist` variable to add your own document string `major-mode` and `writer`.

 * ActionScript
 * C